pycon-mentored-sprints/community-handbook/docs/participants/02-asking-questions.md

 !!! info
     Essentially, doing your research is the first step towards a solution to any problem.

-If none of the above steps help you or you're not sure how to do some of the above steps, feel free to ask any of the mentors for help.
+If none of the above steps helps you, or you're not sure how to do some of the above steps, feel free to ask any of the mentors for help.

 ## A Good Question